unit4096/test-linked-list-serializer/README.md

 ## Caveats and known issues

-- When serializing into a file, overrides its content!
+- When serializing into a file, overwrites its content!
 - Behaves badly with special characters (\n, \0) in data
-- Tested only with ascii, may not support extended UTF
+- Tested only with ASCII, may not support extended UTF